craftcms/docs/docs/4.x/extend/README.md

 ### First Steps

-While [Generator](./generator.md) has dramatically simplified the process of initializing a new extension, it’s still a good idea to get a sense for what you can do with the tools you already know.
+While the [Generator](./generator.md) has dramatically simplified the process of initializing a new extension, it’s still a good idea to get a sense for what you can do with the tools you already know.

 Here are a few activities (in no particular order) that can help you get oriented with the Craft API, without treading into completely new territory:

-1. In a Twig template, use the [`{% dd %}` tag](../dev/tags.md#dd) to output a value or variable to the browser. _What kinds of values do you see?_
+1. In a Twig template, use the [`{% dd %}` tag](../dev/tags.md#dd) to output a value or variable to the browser.
+  _What kinds of values do you see?_
-1. Dive in to the `vendor/craftcms/cms/` directory and look for a familiar-sounding class. _Can you find the corresponding documentation in the [class reference][class-ref]?_
+1. Dive in to the `vendor/craftcms/cms/` directory and look for a familiar-sounding class.
+  _Can you find the corresponding documentation in the [class reference][class-ref]?_
-1. Look at the list of [common services](../dev/global-variables.md#common-services) that are available on the [`craft.app` variable](../dev/global-variables.md#craft-app) in any template. _Can you determine what other services are accessible in the same way?_
+1. Look at the list of [common services](../dev/global-variables.md#common-services) that are available on the [`craft.app` variable](../dev/global-variables.md#craft-app) in any template.
+  _Can you determine what other services are accessible in the same way?_
 1. Install one of the [recommended editors](#ide) and open up a config file.
-Move your cursor over one of the [`use` statements](repo:craftcms/craft/blob/main/config/general.php#L11-L12) at the top to get information about the classes. _Can you figure out how to open the file that the class is defined in?_
+Move your cursor over one of the [`use` statements](repo:craftcms/craft/blob/main/config/general.php#L11-L12) at the top to get information about the classes.

-You will likely face some combination of the above challenges as you get started.
+  _Can you figure out how to open the file that the class is defined in?_

 ## Resources

 Keep these learning tools in mind, as you get started!

+### Links

 - [**Generator**](./generator.md): Let Craft generate and wire up boilerplate components.
-- [**Coding Guidelines**](./coding-guidelines.md): Keeping your code organized will make source-diving feel more familiar.
+- [**Coding Guidelines**](./coding-guidelines.md): Keeping your own code organized will make source-diving less daunting.
-- [**Class Reference**](class-ref): Comprehensive documentation for Craft’s source code, automatically generated with every release.
+- [**Class Reference**][class-ref]: Comprehensive documentation for Craft’s source code, automatically generated with every release.
 - [**Craft Source**](repo:craftcms/cms): Dive into Craft’s source code.
 - [**Issues + Discussions**](repo:craftcms/cms): Join the conversation about Craft’s future.